 If this occurs, it can be very difficult to bring the plant back from the brink.
 Whether a spider plant can be saved after it has shown signs of root rot might depend on how advanced the root rot is.

 Catching the root rot early is more likely to give you a chance to save the plant, but it doesn’t always work out.
-When watering spider plants, you want to keep the soil moist, but it shouldn’t be soggy with water.
+When watering these plants, you want to keep the soil moist, but it shouldn’t be soggy with water.

-If you’re ever worried that you’re watering too much, then you should try to hold back.
+If you’re ever worried that you’re watering too much, you should try to hold back.
 Spider plants are fairly drought-tolerant, and this means that it would be better to water the plant too little than it would be to go overboard.